nelsonjchen/op-replay-clipper/README.md

 ### Multiple Clips

 You can absolutely do multiple clips!
-Just make sure to save the existing `clip.mp4` before kicking off the next run with the `docker-compose` command from Steps as the existing `clip.mp4` in `shared` will be overwritten on each run.
+Just make sure to save the existing `clip.mp4` before kicking off the next run with the `docker-compose` command from [Steps](#steps) as any existing `clip.mp4` in `shared` will be overwritten on each run.

 ### Teardown